pramnora/bat/README.md

 - if one were to rename/delete very important system files
 - rename drive letters
 - modify the Windows system registry
+- produce an endless loop which creates files...;
+  thus, (eventually, causing the computer to completely run out of memory)

 7. -etc.